nadilsaad/nadilsaad/README.md

 ---

-## 📌 Featured Projects

-### 🌟 Life Coach Web Application
-A personal development platform designed to help users build better habits, stay consistent, and improve daily growth.

-### 🏠 Hostel Management Desktop Application
-A desktop-based hostel management system built with **Python** and **Tkinter** for student registration, room allocation, vacancy tracking, and payment management.

-### 🌊 Smart Water Level Monitoring and Alert System
-An **IoT-based project** developed to monitor water levels automatically and provide alerts for smarter water management and control.

-### 📚 N-Maktaba
-A digital learning and resource-sharing platform designed to help students access academic materials more easily.

-### 🗣️ Uniforums Website
-A web-based discussion platform designed to help university students discuss and exchange ideas on different topics such as **entertainment, politics, health, academics, and many other areas** in a structured and user-friendly environment.

----

-## 💡 What I Enjoy Building
+## 🌍 What I Build

 - Smart systems that solve real-world problems
 - Websites with clean and engaging user experiences
 - Desktop applications with practical functionality
-- Projects that combine **technology, usability, and impact**
+- IoT solutions for monitoring and automation
+- Student-centered digital platforms for communication and support

+---

+## 🛠️ Projects I’ve Worked On

+- **Life Coach Web Application** – a personal development platform for habit building and growth
+- **Hostel Management Desktop Application** – a Tkinter-based system for student registration, room allocation, vacancy tracking, and payments
+- **Smart Water Level Monitoring and Alert System** – an IoT-based solution for automated water level monitoring and alerts
+- **N-Maktaba** – a digital learning and resource-sharing platform
+- **Uniforums Website** – a university discussion platform where students can discuss topics such as **entertainment, politics, health, academics, and many other areas** in a structured and user-friendly environment

 ---